brian-quiroz/Rubiks-Cube-Solver-With-Computer-Vision/README.md

 3. Go to Detector/CVRubiksCube.m and change "ExampleSet" on line 2 for your folder's name.

 4. Open MATLAB and run the CVRubiksCube.m script in the Detector folder.
-This should output a file called "stickers.txt" in that folder.
+This should create a file called "stickers.txt" in that folder.

 5. Go to Solver and make to generate the .o files and the executable for the solver.